 Q. Why should I choose billboards over my other advertising choices?

 A. Simply put, the rest (apart from internet advertising) are in decline.
 People have more choices now than ever before, they can pick and chose the media they consume, they can decide when and where to receive advertising and they can switch it off, put it down or turn it over in a millisecond.
 Advertisers know this and they are looking for new and traditional ways to reach an audience, one of the traditional ones which have been around for centuries is OOH (out of home) advertising, this is where you’ll find billboards, posters, buses, taxi’s, trains etc… all of which have seen growth over the last 5yrs – why?
 Well it’s simple, people still travel, people spend more and more time ‘out of home’ than ever before so advertisers see OOH advertising as a great way to capture our attention on the move – remember in most cases you can’t fast forward, pause, turn over, or switch off a billboard, it’s there for all to see 24hrs a day.
 Apart from television, outdoor advertising is by far the best way to have your brand remembered, and at a tiny fraction of the price.

 Q. How do those digital boards work?

-Digital advertising is fantastic, no doubt – it’s one of the fastest growing forms of advertising in the world.
-It offers flexibility, time slots and luminosity not really seen elsewhere, however this all comes at a premium both for advertiser and the network owner.
+A. Digital advertising is fantastic, no doubt – it’s one of the fastest growing forms of advertising in the world.
+It offers flexibility, time slots and luminosity not really seen elsewhere, this all comes at a premium both for the advertiser and the network owner.
 Nothing to do with digital marketing is cheap, if it is, be wary, as it could be a cheap imitation or a miss-sell.
-Currently we don’t offer any digital billboards as we believe they are far too expensive and don’t offer the same amount of exposure for the budgets they command.
-So for the foreseeable future we believe static billboard advertising is still the best premium offer when maximising our clients’ budgets.
+Currently, we don’t offer any digital billboards as we believe they are far too expensive and don’t offer the same amount of exposure for the budgets they command.
+So for the foreseeable future, we believe static billboard advertising is still the best premium offer when maximising our clients’ budgets.